 - Cash or credit?

 In Oktoberfest, cash works best.
-So keep your euros inv the paper, otherwise you will waste your time in ATM machine lines.
+So keep your euros inv the paper, otherwise, you will waste your time in ATM machine lines.
 Cash is efficient in tents as servers don’t have to go back and forth with cards.
-Plus when cash runs out, it is time to hit the hay for the day.
+Plus when the cash runs out, it is time to hit the hay for the day.

 Although it is pretty safe in Munich,you can be your worst enemy, so keep your hotel address written somewhere on you, in case you are lost or disoriented.